mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 The Pi boots into Tow-Boot, and then it boots from Tow-Boot to the NixOS image on the microSD.

+{{<video src="tow-boot-to-nixos-1.mp4" max-width="800px" caption="I used Tow-Boot to load the standard NixOS graphical installer.">}}

-I proceeded through the graphical installer, but it locked up at 44% progress.
+I proceeded through the graphical installer, but it locked up at 46% progress.

+{{<video src="installer-hang.mp4" max-width="800px" caption="When I boot NixOS under Tow-Boot on a Raspberry Pi 4, the installer locks up the system at 46% progress.">}}

 I tried again with NixOS 23.05 minimal, but it also hung partway through.
 I tried again with 22.11, and same thing.
 I'm not sure if Tow-Boot 2021.10 + NixOS 23.05 is expected to work on the Raspberry Pi 4, but I couldn't figure out any way to make it happen.

 ## Appendix: Gotchas